lvthnn/amsimr/README.md

 ## Contact

-For questions or issues, please contact Kári Hlynsson at [kari.hlynsson@gmail.com].
+For questions or issues, please contact me at [kari.hlynsson@gmail.com].